the Baba Bling exhibition is

 For centuries, Southeast Asia was a commercial hub that attracted many traders.
 Some settled in the region and married local women.
 The Malay word “Peranakan” means “child of” or “born to” and refers to the children born into these mixed marriages.
 By extension, it also designates the various communities from ancient immigration to Southeast Asia who have integrated several aspects of Malay culture into their own.

-Decorative objects, ornaments and luxury furniture passed from father to son were then dispersed or abandoned as they no longer matched the style and interior design of apartments of the 60s, neither in function nor in style.
-Under the threats of seeing the “Baba” culture fade away, Malay conservators started to collect artefacts, often auctioned in the 80s.
+Decorative objects, ornaments and luxury furniture passed from father to son were then dispersed or abandoned as they no longer matched the style and interior design of the apartments of the 60s, neither in terms of function nor style.
+Malay conservators, threatened by the disappearance of "Baba" culture, began collecting artefacts, often auctioned in the 80s.
 Today, the "Baba" use theatre, literature, poetry and music to bring their culture back to life.

-Since the “Baba” culture was partly expressed through an art de vivre revolving around the home, its most important display, the home is also the common thread of the exhibition, Baba Bling The Chinese Peranakans of Singapore.
+Since the “Baba” culture was partly expressed through an art de vivre revolving around the home, its most important display, the home is also the common thread of the exhibition: Baba Bling The Chinese Peranakans of Singapore.
 The “Baba” home is the most concrete representation of the “Baba” cultural identity because of its architectural features, colours, room layout and exposed objects.
-The exhibition takes visitor on a path following “period rooms” with an original scenography based on specific atmospheres unique to this culture.
-Indeed, the colours, (like pink and green), interior design and furniture and pieces blending Chinese, European and Malay styles represent the “Baba” lifestyle and unique history.
+The visitor meanders through an original, "period rooms” scenography based on specific atmospheres unique to this culture.
+Indeed, the colours, (pink and green), interior design, furniture and works in which Chinese, European and Malay styles are combined, represent the “Baba” lifestyle and unique history.

-Each room seeks to surprise visitors to pull them into a very personal and intimate atmosphere that fully immerse them in the “Baba” world.
+Each room seeks to surprise visitors to pull and draw them into a very personal and intimate atmosphere that fully immerses them inside the “Baba” world.

 Nathalie Crinière’s scenography features alternately realistic, eccentric and fantastic designs with different shaped rooms, divided rooms, staircases, windows on each side, artificial plants, different perspective levels, colour schemes, etc. to create a more lively and spectacular staging of the reconstructed rooms.

-Adjacent spaces follow different logics.
-In the course of the visit, visitors go through functionally arranged rooms (objects presented in the “Baba” room where they would be used), thematic rooms (wedding reception, gifts, preparations) and formally dedicated rooms (jewellery, beaded slippers, embroidered textiles, porcelain).
+The adjacent spaces have different layouts.
+During the course of the , visitors discover rooms that are functionally arranged (with objects are presented in the appropriate “Baba” rooms), thematically arranged (wedding reception, gifts, preparations) or formally arranged, with an accumulation of objects (jewellery, beaded slippers, embroidered textiles, porcelain).